Lutrix1121/GAN_GUI/README.md

 - ~~Progress bar for the process of finding parameters,~~
 - ~~Allowing user to choose the class for which samples should be generated,~~
 - ~~Splitting the gui file into smaller functions for easier editing,~~
-- ~~Providing the option in GUI to change generator and discriminator layers~~ and activation functions,
+- ~~Providing the option in GUI to change generator and discriminator layers,~~
-- Visualization of training results viewable from GUI,
+- ~~Visualization of training results viewable from GUI~~ (Partially done, program informs where are the visualizations stored),
 - In further future: GUI for transformer synthetic data generator (I have the transformer, just need to implement GUI into it).